Nintendo 64 controller: Control stick

 The Nintendo 64 controller was among the first to feature a "control stick" as a central component, intended to provide the user with a wider range of functions such as mobility and camera control.
 Unlike a D-pad, which detect only 8 directions, this stick could register 360 degrees of movement, allowing for more precise control in games.

 While joysticks had long been used in gaming—appearing in the Atari 5200, Sega's arcade systems and Mission Stick for the Saturn (1995), and Sony's PlayStation Analog Joystick (1996)—the Nintendo 64 distinguished itself by using a thumb-operated stick.
 Previously, the only console accessory to feature a thumbstick was the Mega Drive's XE-1 AP, a third-party device released by Dempa in 1989.
 The Nintendo 64 controller was released contemporaneously with Sega's 3D Pad for their Saturn system, and was followed during the fifth generation of video game consoles by Sony's Dual Analog and DualShock controllers for the PlayStation.

 Though functionally similar to an analog stick, the "control stick" is digital.
-It operates like a ball mouse, turning a chopper wheel wheel that interrupts a light beam detected by a photodiode.
+It operates like a ball mouse, turning a chopper wheel that interrupts a light beam detected by a photodiode.
 Its precision makes it effectively equivalent to a true analog stick.
 Since it registers only relative movement, the system assumes the stick is centered at startup.
 If misaligned, recalibration can be performed by pressing the L and R shoulder buttons along with the Start button or by restarting the console with the stick properly centered.